AriFordsham/GHCWiki/safe-haskell.md

   - GHC, its supporting tools, and
   - Any Haskell modules of A compiled without `-XSafe`.
-- The user does not trust M, which is why it compiles M with `-XSafe`.
+- The user does not trust M, which is why he or she compiles M with `-XSafe`.

 More specifically, there are two parts to the proposed extension:

 1. A new GHC option (`-XSafe`) enabling a "Safe" dialect of Haskell in which GHC rejects any source code that might produce unsafe effects or otherwise subvert the type system.

-1. Another new GHC option (`-XTrustworthy`) indicating that, though a module may invoke unsafe functions internally, the set of exported symbols cannot be used in an unsafe way.
-The `-XTrustworthy` option makes a small extension to the syntax of import statements, adding a `safe` keyword:
+1. Another new GHC option (`-XTrustworthy`) indicating that, though a module may invoke unsafe functions internally, the module's author claims the set of exported symbols cannot be used in an unsafe way.

+The presence of either the `-XSafe` or `-XTrustworthy` option introduces a small extension to the syntax of import statements, adding a `safe` keyword:

-> >
+>
-> > impdecl -\> `import` \[`safe`\] \[`qualified`\] modid \[`as` modid\] \[impspec\]
+> impdecl -\> `import` \[`safe`\] \[`qualified`\] modid \[`as` modid\] \[impspec\]

-Roughly speaking, import declarations are either safe or unsafe, while modules are classified as either trusted or untrusted.
+Import declarations are either safe or unsafe, while modules are classified as either trusted or untrusted.
 A safe import declaration causes compilation to fail if the imported module is not trusted.

-In the Safe dialect, all import declarations are implicitly safe.
-When compiling with `-XTrustworthy`, import declarations with the `safe` keyword are safe, while those without the keyword are unsafe.
-A module can be trusted only if it was compiled with `-XSafe` or `-XTrustworthy`, but there are additional restrictions as discussed below under **module trust**.
+In the Safe dialect, all import declarations are implicitly safe, regardless of the presence of the `safe` keyword.
+When compiling with `-XTrustworthy` but not `-XSafe`, import declarations with the `safe` keyword are safe, while those without the keyword are unsafe.
+A module can be trusted only if it was compiled with `-XSafe` or `-XTrustworthy`, but there is an additional restriction detailed below under **Trusted modules**:  roughly speaking, for a module M to be trusted, any modules reachable from M and compiled with `-XTrustworthy` must reside in packages trusted by the user invoking the compiler.

 ## Safety Goal

-As long as no module compiled with `-XTrustworthy` contains a vulnerability, the goal of the Safe dialect (ie code compiled with `-XSafe`) is to guarantee the following properties:
+As long as no module compiled with `-XTrustworthy` contains a vulnerability, the goal of the Safe dialect (i.e., code compiled with `-XSafe`) is to guarantee the following properties:

 - **Referential transparency.**  Functions in the Safe dialect must be deterministic.
 Moreover, evaluating them should have no side effects, and should not halt the program (except by throwing uncaught exceptions or looping forever).